FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting

 In the functional graphical model setting, we are interested in the block sparsity, so we modify the entry-wise penalties to a block-wise penalty.
-Specifically, we propose solving the objective function in \eqref{eq:JGLobj}, where $S^{(q)}$ and $\Theta^{(q)}$ denote the sample covariance and estimated precision of the projection scores for the $q$-th group.
+Specifically, we propose to solve the objective function in \eqref{eq:JGLobj}, where $S^{(q)}$ and $\Theta^{(q)}$ denote the sample covariance and the estimated precision of the projection scores for the $q$-th group.
 Note that now $S^{(q)}$, $\Theta^{(q)}$ and $\hat{\Theta}^{(q)}$, $q=1,\ldots,Q$ are all $pM \times pM$ matrices.
-Similar to the GGL and FGL procedures, we define the \textit{Grouped Functional Graphical Lasso (GFGL)} and \textit{Fused Functional Graphical Lasso (FFGL)} penalties for functional graphs.
-Specifically, let $\Theta^{(q)}_{jl}$ denote the $(j,l)$-th $M \times M$ block matrix, the GFGL penalty is
+Similarly to the GGL and FGL procedures, we define the \textit{Grouped Functional Graphical Lasso (GFGL)} and \textit{Fused Functional Graphical Lasso (FFGL)} penalties for functional graphs.
+Specifically, letting $\Theta^{(q)}_{jl}$ denote the $(j,l)$-th $M \times M$ block matrix, the GFGL penalty is

 where $\lambda_1$ and $\lambda_2$ are non-negative tuning parameters.
 The FFGL penalty can be defined in two ways.
 The first way is to use the Frobenius norm for the second term: